A Step-by-Step Guide on How to Plaster a Wall with Cement

 5. Low Maintenance:

-• Once applied, cement plaster requires minimal maintenance, contributing to cost savings and ease of upkeep.
+• Once applied, cement plaster demands minimal maintenance, leading to cost savings and simplified upkeep.

 Cement plaster tools are hawk and trowel.
 Can use different spatulas as well.